turingschool/curriculum/source/projects/jscontact.markdown

 The most common libraries for test factories are "FactoryGirl":https://github.com/thoughtbot/factory_girl and "Machinist":https://github.com/notahat/machinist.
 Each of them has hit a rough patch of maintenance, though, which guided me towards a third option.

 Let's use "Fabrication":https://github.com/paulelliott/fabrication which is more actively maintained.
-Open up your `Gemfile` and add a dependency on @"fabrication"@ in the test/development environment.
+Open up your `Gemfile` and add a dependency on `"fabrication"` in the test/development environment.
 Run `bundle` to install the gem.

 We can also change the behavior of Rails generators to create fabrication patterns instead of normal fixtures.
-Open up @/config/application.rb@, scroll to the bottom, and just below the `javascript_expansions` add this block:
+Open up `/config/application.rb`, scroll to the bottom, and just below the `javascript_expansions` add this block:

 ```ruby
   config.generators do |g|